embeddedartistry/templates/oss_docs/CODE_OF_CONDUCT.md

 ## Summary

-As contributors and maintainers of the **[INSERT PROJECT]**, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.
+As contributors and maintainers of Embedded Artistry projects, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.

 Communication regarding this project through any channel must be constructive and never resort to personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.
 Courtesy and respect shall be extended to everyone involved in this project.
 Our experiences as individuals differs widely, and as such contributors are expected to be respectful of differing viewpoints and experiences.

 We expect all contributors to uphold our standards of conduct.
-If any member of the community violates this code of conduct, the maintainers of the **[INSERT PROJECT]** will take action.
+If any member of the community violates this code of conduct, the Embedded Artistry team and project mainteners will take action.
 We reserve the right to remove issues, comments, and PRs that do not comply with our conduct standards.
 Repeated or significant offenses will result in blocked accounts and disassociation with this project.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at **[INSERT EMAIL ADDRESS]**.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at phillip@embeddedartistry.com.

 ## Our Standards